cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 **Create BOSH Deployment Manifest**

-Now let’s review what the contents of the bosh.yml deployment manifest file should include.
+Now let's review what the contents of the bosh.yml deployment manifest file should include.
 Notice the first comment in the example file.
 You'll need to replace that uuid with the one for the results of the command: